fingerskier/manthra/README.md

 	M.Currier

-Perfer et obdura, dolor hic tibi proderit olim
+Perfer et obdura, dolor hic tibi proderit olim.
+Be patient and tough; this pain will help you someday.
+  Ovid

 A sample size of you is not a population.
 	Matthew Currier

 God doesn't worry when we struggle with sin; He worries when we stop.
 	Chris Murphy